-Here, we focus on cosmogenic nuclide analyses from ice-free areas surrounding McMurdo Sound, Antarctica (78°S, 165°E), as it is uniquely suited to examine scatter in exposure age datasets from glacial sediments (Fig. 1A).
+Here, we focus on cosmogenic nuclide analyses from McMurdo Sound, Antarctica (78°S, 165°E), as it is uniquely suited to examine scatter in exposure age datasets from glacial sediments (Fig. 1A).
 McMurdo Sound hosts one of the largest ice-free areas in Antarctica and contains Pleistocene glacial sediments on volcanic islands and coastal valleys of the Transantarctic Mountains (Christ and Bierman, 2020; Denton and Marchant, 2000; Hall et al., 2015; Hall and Denton, 2000; Jackson et al., 2018; Stuiver et al., 1981) (Fig. 1, 2).
 The prominence of the Royal Society Range prevents the East Antarctic Ice Sheet (EAIS) from directly discharging into McMurdo Sound.
-During past glacial periods when southerly EAIS outlet glaciers expanded into the Ross Sea, grounded ice over-rode some or all of the volcanic features in the McMurdo Sound region, impounding the flow of Koettlitz Glacier and other portions of the McMurdo Dry Valleys (Christ and Bierman, 2020; Denton and Marchant, 2000; Greenwood et al., 2018; Hall et al., 2015; Stuiver et al., 1981) (Fig. 1).
+During past glacial periods when southerly EAIS outlet glaciers expanded into the Ross Sea, grounded ice circumvented volcanic features and overflowed into McMurdo Sound from the east (Christ and Bierman, 2020; Denton and Marchant, 2000; Greenwood et al., 2018; Hall et al., 2015; Stuiver et al., 1981) (Fig. 1).
 These incursions of grounded ice into McMurdo Sound transported and deposited lithologies from the Transantarctic Mountains, including Granite Harbor Intrusives, Ferrar Dolerite, Koettlitz Group metamorphic rocks, Beacon Sandstone, as well as other rocks from the East Antarctic interior (Christ and Bierman, 2020; Denton and Marchant, 2000; Talarico et al., 2012, 2013) (Fig. 1B).
-Specifically, lithologies present in the AND-1B drill core and erratics in ice-free areas of McMurdo Sound correspond primarily to rocks found along the Mullock and Skelton Glaciers (Talarico et al., 2012, 2013).
-The diversity of lithologies in glacial sediments in the McMurdo Sound region provides targets for multiple cosmogenic nuclides to calculate exposure ages; yet, previous efforts in the McMurdo Sound region yielded a complex exposure history (Anderson et al., 2017; Brook et al., 1995; Joy et al., 2017).
+Specifically, lithologies present in the AND-1B drill core and erratics in McMurdo Sound correspond primarily to rocks found along the Mullock and Skelton Glaciers (Talarico et al., 2012, 2013).
+The diversity of lithologies in glacial sediments in McMurdo Sound provides targets for multiple cosmogenic nuclides to calculate exposure ages; yet, previous efforts yielded a complex exposure history (Anderson et al., 2017; Brook et al., 1995; Joy et al., 2017).